 After six years of professional booze slinging, at everywhere from steak houses to cocktail bars, I learned something about a night out.
 No matter where you are, you are completely at the whim of the staff that serve you.
 They control the warmth of your reception, the quality of your drinks, and the money shaped hole in your wallet when it’s all over.

 Not to mention, they are right in security’s ear at all times.
 (Literally, many are wearing radios).
-So apart from the general good human quality of not being a tosser, here are 10 phrases to never utter to your bartender to make sure you stay on their good side.
+So apart from the general good human quality of not being a tosser, we’re here to bring you some phrases to never utter to your bartender (to make sure you stay on their good side).

 “Do you do free birthday drinks?”